projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 I/O Clients
 ===========

-An I/O client is either a Service VM userland application or a Service VM kernel space module responsible for handling I/O access whose address falls in a certain range.
+An I/O client is either a Service VM userland application or a Service VM kernel space module responsible for handling an I/O access whose address falls in a certain range.
 Each VM has an array of registered I/O clients that are initialized with a fixed I/O address range, plus a PCI BDF on VM creation.
-There is a special client in each VM, called the fallback client, that handles all I/O requests that do not fit into the range of any other client.
-In the current design, the device model acts as the fallback client for any VM.
+In each VM, a special client, called the fallback client, handles all I/O requests that do not fit into the range of any other client.
+In the current design, the Device Model acts as the fallback client for any VM.

 Each I/O client can be configured to handle the I/O requests in the